-Implementation in accordance with the Terrorist Financing Convention offender transferred to Sint marten from a State will be returned to that State from which the offender was transferred, credit for time spent in custody of State to which the offender was transferred PC SXM creates the crime of aiding or abetting a terrorist crime under which financing also can be deemed as a crime.
+Next to that the proposed article 2:54 and 2:55 PC SXM creates the crime of aiding or abetting a terrorist crime under which financing also can be deemed as a crime.
 In article 2:55 the financing of crime is punishable as a severe crime.
 Next to that article 1:120 PC SXM (currently article 48a) criminalizes the aiding and abetting of the crimes mentioned in article 2:54 and 2:55.
 Of course criminal attempts are punishable under 1:119 PC SXM (currently article 47)